 Likewise, if a student is at a school function and are in a specific area or room where there are illegal drugs or alcoholic beverages, then s/he may be considered in possession of the illegal drugs or alcoholic beverages if the principal believes the evidence shows that the student knew about the illegal drugs or alcoholic beverages and chose to remain in the area or room.
 If student is in his/her own hotel room and become aware that another student in the room has an illegal substance, s/he is expected to alert a school staff chaperone immediately to request a room change.

 If a student has been found guilty or delinquent for the unlawful sale or possession of any controlled substance as defined in F.S.
-Chapter 893, the student may be suspended for no more than three (3) days and recommended for expulsion.
+Chapter 893, the student may be suspended either in-school or out-of-school for no more than three (3) consecutive days for one offense without permission from the area superintendent including reassignments and expulsions and recommended for expulsion.

-If a student is caught in possession of or caught distributing a substance that is represented to be an illegal drug, s/he will be suspended for no more than three (3) days.
+If a student is caught in possession of or caught distributing a substance that is represented to be an illegal drug, s/he will be suspended either in-school or out-of-school for no more than three (3) consecutive days for one offense without permission from the area superintendent including reassignments and expulsions.
 The student may ask to have the suspension reduced by participating in a work back program which would include the completion of an approved drug or alcohol assessment.

 If a student attempts suicide with or without illegal drugs, it will be treated as a mental health issue.
 A mental health assessment will be conducted before deciding what to do.

 Bombs and Bomb Threats